SMJSGaming/GDIntercept/about.md

 This version significantly improves the performance of the mod and removes as much RAM usage as possible.
 The exposed API path has also been fixed.

+## ALPHA.5

+This version contains a lot of reworks in the background which are needed for the final release.
+The only thing remaining is the input support for the code block and the final stage of the official penetration test.

 ## Credits

 - [RobTop](user:71) - Some UI tips, providing source code and help with determining the sensitive data keys.
 - [Alphalaneous](https://github.com/Alphalaneous) - Providing the scaled border fix.
 - [GD Endy](user:5115808) - Helping out with sprite scaling issues.
 - [HJfod](https://github.com/HJfod) - Helping out with issues and geode specific quirks.
-- [Justin](https://github.com/hiimjustin000) - Finding the cause of the Android crashes.
+- [Justin](https://github.com/hiimjustin000) - Finding the cause of the Android crashes and adding symbols to the release build.